HIGHLIGHTS-Russian President Vladimir Putin's end-of-year news conference

 ON EXTENDING THE NEW START ARMS CONTROL TREATY "We are ready until the end of the year to extend the existing agreement, the new START treaty."

 "We are doing everything to make sure Russian sport is clean."
-UKRAINE PEACE TALKS
+ON UKRAINE PEACE TALKS

-"We will look for a solution that is acceptable for all parties, including Ukraine.
-That's despite the construction of infrastructure such as Nord Stream-1, Nord Stream-2, Turk Stream.
+"We will look for a solution that is acceptable for all parties, including Ukraine...
 We will preserve gas transit through Ukraine."
 "We have no desire to exacerbate the situation in the energy sector or use this to influence the situation in Ukraine itself."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)